Mingzhao-Du/Perfumer-Comprehensive-Scent-Expert/README.md

-# Perfumer — Comprehensive Scent Expert
+# Perfumer: Comprehensive Scent Expert

 Perfumer is a rule-based NLP chatbot that simulates a knowledgeable and engaging perfume consultant.
 It recommends fragrances based on scent preferences or zodiac signs, responds empathetically to user emotions using sentiment analysis, and shares perfume-related trivia and lighthearted jokes.
 Designed with clean code principles and modular architecture, this project showcases a practical application of natural language processing techniques.